-Our Child Welfare Officer and assistant Child Welfare Officer are important members of our club committee and make sure that everyone involved in running club activities understands that safeguarding is everyone’s responsibility.
+Our Child Welfare Officer is an important member of our club committee and makes sure that everyone involved in running club activities understands that safeguarding is everyone’s responsibility.

--Anna Hopkins, Twickenham Tigers Assistant Child Welfare Officer (ACWO)
+-Anna Hopkins, Twickenham Tigers Child Welfare Officer (CWO)

 Anna is a mental health nurse and therapist who has dedicated much of her work to improving safeguarding practices and working with young people.

 Sharon Porter, Middlesex County FA Designated Safeguarding Officer:

 Sharon joined Middlesex FA in April 2018 as the Designated Safeguarding Officer.
 Her main responsibility is to manage the County FA’s safeguarding work, in line with legislation, FA Safeguarding Policy, Procedures and Regulations.
 She is also responsible for significantly contributing to the implementation of the Safeguarding Operating Standard for County FA’s and working in partnership with the FA, statutory agencies and the other relevant organisations to manage concerns effectively and efficiently.

 By phone: 0208 515 6909 or 07739 980164